NHS Governance Explained

 Quick Answer

-BAF (Board Assurance Framework) is a document that lists an NHS Trust's top strategic risks — the things that could prevent the Trust from achieving its objectives.
+The Board Assurance Framework (BAF) is a mandatory NHS governance document that lists a Trust's top strategic risks, the things that could prevent it from achieving its objectives.

 Each risk in the BAF includes: what could go wrong, how likely it is, current controls, and gaps where controls are failing.